AARP Eye Center

-One reason: Exercise strengthens the muscles around the joints, helping to take pressure off of them.
-It can also improve the flow of nutrients to the cartilage, explains Eric Hume, associate professor of clinical orthopaedic surgery and director of quality and safety in the Department of Orthopaedic Surgery at Penn Medicine.
+One reason: exercise strengthens the muscles around the joints, helping to take pressure off them.
+It can also improve the flow of nutrients to the cartilage, explains Eric Hume, M.D., associate professor of clinical orthopaedic surgery and director of quality and safety in the department of orthopaedic surgery at Penn Medicine.

 "The takeaway is, ‘Motion is lotion,’ “ King says.
 “The more you move, the more you're likely to keep moving.
 The worst thing you can do with osteoarthritis after 50 is be sedentary.”

 2. Maintain a healthy weight